Alcide Herveaux: The Southern Vampire Mysteries

-Television portrayal
+True Blood

 Actor Joe Manganiello portrays Alcide in HBO's True Blood series.

 Alcide is somewhat in love with Sookie but knows the relationship can never be due to Sookie killing Debbie in self-defense although they do kiss in an episode.
 At the end of season 6, it is shown that Sookie and Alcide are officially together, however, he dies protecting her in season 7.